Skip to main content

 How you'll learn

-This course provides you with opportunities for creative, reflexive, innovative, and entrepreneurial skills development in live work environments.
+You'll have opportunities for real-world creative, reflexive, and entrepreneurial skills development.
 For example, you'll undertake live projects, placement opportunities, workplace shadowing, and panel presentations.

 You'll learn through a combination of lectures, seminars, debates, tutorials, and workshops.